TejasSankhla/Hayroo/README.md

 ## Installation

-1. clone the repo at you local
+1. clone the repo to your local

 ```